DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Experiments

 \noindentbold{Model architecture} We use the pretrained PartField~\cite{liu2025partfield} as our visual encoder and initialize the language backbone from Qwen2.5-0.5B~\cite{qwen2.5,qwen2}, the smallest model in the Qwen2.5 family.
 For efficiency, we downsample the triplane feature maps at the PartField encoder bottleneck, resulting in 768 visual tokens (\eg 3 $\times$ 16 $\times$ 16).
 The multimodal projector is implemented as a 2-layer MLP.
 We tokenize continuous grasp parameters into discrete tokens by first applying quantile normalization to map values from their 1st and 99th percentiles to $[-1, 1]$, then uniformly binning each dimension into $N_{\mathbf{a}}=256$ bins.
 For contact positions, we compute the min \& max bounds on the training set and set slightly larger bounds for each dataset, then uniformly discretize into $N_{\text{pos}}=256$ bins per dimension.

 \noindentbold{Training details} We train \modelname with a batch size of 64 for 100K iterations using the AdamW optimizer with a learning rate of 1e-4 and cosine decay schedule.
 We employ mixed-precision (bfloat16) training and gradient clipping at 1.0 to stabilize optimization.
 All experiments are implemented in PyTorch and trained on 8 NVIDIA A6000 GPUs.
+Training takes approximately 48 hours for 100K iterations.

 \noindentbold{Simulation environment} For the DexGYS dataset, we use Isaac Gym-based simulation following Grasp-as-You-Say~\cite{wei2024grasp} and DexGraspNet~\cite{wang2023dexgraspnet} for grasp execution and stability measurement.
 For Dexonomy experiments, we utilize DexGraspBench~\cite{chen2025bodex}, a MuJoCo-based dexterous grasp simulator benchmark.